-Essentials 2019/20 www.bangor.ac.uk/accommodation/essentials-19-20
+Essentials 2020/21

-1. Adhere to the Residence Conditions and the University regulations

-- 2. Have due consideration for other residents and not to cause undue disturbance. - 3.

-Respect the rights and health and safety of other residents and staff.

-Exercise care in the safekeeping of Keys/key cards/fobs and entry codes at all time and report any loss to the Halls' staff as soon as possible.

-5. Ensure prompt payment of all fees due.

-Maintain a level of hygiene and cleanliness in communal kitchens and bathrooms, and in your own study bedroom and shower room.

-Remain responsible for your guests at all times and register any overnight guests as detailed in the Residence Conditions.
+- 1. Adhere to the Residence Conditions and the University regulations - 2.
+Have due consideration for other residents and not to cause undue disturbance. - 3.
+Respect the rights and health and safety of other residents and staff, this includes following the Halls' Covid Code of Conduct. - 4.
+Exercise care in the safekeeping of Keys/key cards/fobs and entry codes at all time and report any loss to the Halls' staff as soon as possible. - 5.
+Ensure prompt payment of all fees due. - 6.
+Maintain a level of hygiene and cleanliness in communal kitchens and bathrooms, and in your own study bedroom and shower room. - 7.
+When permitted, remain responsible for your guests at all times and register any overnight guests as detailed in the Residence Conditions. - 8.
 Conserve energy, respect the environment and recycle responsibly.

-Deirdre McIntyre

-Head of Residential Life